 Agriturismo farmhouse restaurants

-These restaurants also deserve a special mention as all the products they use are locally-sourced.
+These restaurants also deserve a special mention as all the products are locally-sourced.
 There is no menu to look at but they make sure you try their most typical dishes.
 The tables are long as they accommodate extended families and in some places, you sit altogether, which is a really nice experience.
 Some have a set price starting from 25 euro per person.

-Calabria is renowned for its Calabrian cuisine worldwide and you will find plenty of rosticceria, trattoria, agriturismo and restaurants everywhere you go.
-In summer most of them are outside set in gardens, squares or pretty courtyards and some even on the street.
+Calabria is famous for its Calabrian cuisine worldwide and you will find plenty of rosticceria, trattoria, agriturismo and restaurants everywhere you go.
+In summer most of them are outside in gardens, squares or pretty courtyards and some even the street.
 You will also find your favourite Italian dishes such as cannelloni, pizza, lasagne but you must try some of these Calabrian dishes.
 Subscribe to receive more posts.